RasmusEdgar/dintwm/README.md

   * POPKEY\_HGRID=, which is default set to "rawkey control lcommand g", grid layout
   * POPKEY\_SPIRAL=, which is default set to "rawkey control lcommand f", fibonacci variant layout
   * POPKEY\_DWINDLE=, which is default set to "rawkey control lcommand d", another fibonacci variant layout
+  * POPKEY\_TAKESNAPSHOT=, which is default set to "rawkey control lcommand p", takes snapshot of window layout
+  * POPKEY\_CLEANSNAPSHOT=, which is default set to "rawkey control lcommand p", deletes snapshot of window layout
-  * POPKEY\_RESTORE=, which is default set to "rawkey control lcommand r", enables restore of initial window placement
+  * POPKEY\_RESTORE=, which is default set to "rawkey control lcommand r", restores snapshot of window layout
   * POPKEY\_SWITCHF=, which is default set to "rawkey control lcommand s", flip through layouts forwards
   * POPKEY\_SWITCHB=, which is default set to "rawkey control lcommand s", flip through layouts backwards
-  * POPKEY\_SHELL=, spawns default newshell
+  * POPKEY\_CMD_0..9=, spawns custom commands.
+Defaults set to "rawkey control lcommand 0..9"
   * TOPGAP=, which is default set to 0, sets the top gap of the screen to show workbench bar
+  * RIGHTGAP=, which is default set to 0, sets a right gap
+  * LEFTGAP=, which is default set to 0, sets a left gap
+  * BOTTOMGAP=, which is default set to 0, sets a bottom gap
   * DEFAULT\_TOPGAP=, which is default set to 0, sets automatically calculated top gap.
-  * EXCL\_WTYPE=, accepts window title, which default is set to nothing, exludes windows based on title
+  * EXCL\_WTYPE\_0..9=, Enumerated option.
+Accepts window title, which default is set to nothing, exludes windows based on title
-  * INCL\_WTYPE=, accepts window title, which default is set to nothing, includes windows based on title
+  * INCL\_WTYPE\_0..9=, Enumerated option.
+Accepts window title, which default is set to nothing, includes windows based on title
   * AUTO=, set to TRUE  (or anything really) to enable auto tiling.
 All new windows will be tiled.
+  * AUTO_INTERVAL_MICRO=, Set frequency for auto tiling.
+Default is 20000 microseconds
 3. Test it out using the following command: ```dintwm -C``` or simply run dintwm without options.
 4. When done drag the dintwm icon file to wbstartup and dintwm should run after reboot.
 5. Check its status in System->Tools->Commodities->Exchange, you can also kill dintwm from here.